Bound States at Semiconductor -- Mott Insulator Interfaces: Unpolarized Mott region between two semiconductors

 \subsection{Non-Symmetric Case}

-In the case of asymmetry, where \(V_1 \neq V_2\) and \(\Delta V_1 \neq \Delta V_2\), three out of the four equations Eq.~\ref{eq:amplitudes_twointer}, \ref{eq:con_pot_twointer} govern the amplitudes \(A\), \(B\), \(C\), and \(D\), with one serving as the normalization constant.
+\red{The band offset of the semiconductors coupled to the Mott insulator do not necessarily need to be the same.} In the case of asymmetry, where \(V_1 \neq V_2\) and \(\Delta V_1 \neq \Delta V_2\), three out of the four Eq.~\ref{eq:amplitudes_twointer}, Eq.~\ref{eq:con_pot_twointer} govern the amplitudes \(A\), \(B\), \(C\), and \(D\), with one serving as the normalization constant.
 The remaining equation becomes the determining equation for the energy of the bound state solutions.
 These solutions are also asymmetric.
-In the absence of a interface perturbation, the half-space with the lower on-site potential, \(V_i\), accumulates slightly more quasi-particle probability, typically by a single-digit percentage.
+In the absence of an interface perturbation, the half-space with the lower \red{band offset} accumulates slightly more quasi-particle probability.